robur86/alignment_plots/README.md

 # alignment_plots
-Problem with aligning rendered Plots in shiny
+Problem with aligning rendered Plots in shiy.
+Solved through adding a .css file.